tinatn29/Yb-magnetometer/README.md

 - [jupyter notebook](https://jupyter.org/)

 ## Usage
+The main class file `ATSolver.py` contains functions used to calculate Yb atomic fluorescence (with and without Doppler averaging) in an arbitrary magnetic field, when driven by mutiple strong, coherent light fields that are modulation sidebands of a 556 nm laser.
+The optical fields are driving the 1S0-3P1 transition in Yb in a 4-level V-configuration. \
-We derived the time-dependent Hamiltonian matrix $H(t)$ for the four-level atom, and then used the `mesolve` function from the [QuTiP](https://qutip.org/docs/4.0.2/index.html) library to solve the [Linblad Master Equation](https://qutip.org/docs/latest/guide/dynamics/dynamics-master.html) for density matrix.

-From the density matrix, we extract the total excited-state population $\rho_e$ (total fluorescence is directly proportional to $\rho_e$).
+To model this 4-level system, we began by deriving the time-dependent Hamiltonian matrix $H(t)$ for the four-level atom, and then used the `mesolve` function from the [QuTiP](https://qutip.org/docs/4.0.2/index.html) library to solve the [Linblad Master Equation](https://qutip.org/docs/latest/guide/dynamics/dynamics-master.html) for the density matrix $\rho$, from which we can compute the total fluorescence and the fluorescence emitted along the camera direction ($I_y$).
+We adapted the analysis in Jackson & Durfee (2019) to compute $I_y$.
-We also compute the fluorescence emitted vertically ($I_y$).
-The derivation presented in [2] is based on the supplemental material of Jackson & Durfee (2019)[3].

 ## Documentation
 Detailed documentation of the code is provided in Appendix B of [TN's thesis](https://searchworks.stanford.edu/view/in00000001635).